Coronavirus Job Retention Scheme – more than just an extension

 Additionally, employers who intend to use the new CJRS should review their payroll processes and procedures for calculating grants to ensure they will be able to submit claims by the new monthly submission deadlines.
 These are hard deadlines.
-HMRC have confirmed that claims will only be accepted after the deadline if employers have a reasonable excuse for late submission and have taken action to submit the claim as soon as possible.
+HMRC has confirmed that claims will only be accepted after the deadline if employers have a reasonable excuse for late submission and have taken action to submit the claim as soon as possible.

-In the short period before the end of November, employers should therefore:
+In the short period before the end of November, employers should, therefore:

 Employers must correct any underclaims within 28 days of the end of the relevant calendar month.
-Given this short window for corrections, it is therefore critical that, where possible, processes are introduced now to calculate and submit claims to HMRC that are correct first time.
+Given this short window for corrections, it is therefore critical that, where possible, processes are introduced now to calculate and submit claims to HMRC that are correct the first time.